Title IX Sex Discrimination, Sexual Harassment, and Sexual Violence Policy

 Actual Knowledge: UAB obtains “actual knowledge” of Prohibited Conduct when the Title IX Coordinator or a Deputy Title IX Coordinator receives a Report of Prohibited Conduct.
 For purposes of this Policy and its related procedures, the Title IX Coordinator and Deputy Title IX Coordinators are the only University officials who have authority to institute corrective measures under this Policy.

-Confidential Employee: (1) Any University employee who is a licensed medical, clinical, or mental health professional (e.g., physicians, nurses, nurse practitioners, physician’s assistants, psychologists, psychiatrists, professional counselors, and social workers, and those performing services under their supervision), when acting in that professional role in the provision of services to a patient (“health care provider”), and (2) any University employee providing administrative, operational, and/or related support to such health care providers in the performance of such services.
+Confidential Employee: (1) Any University employee who is a licensed medical, clinical, or mental health professional (e.g., physicians, nurses, nurse practitioners, physician’s assistants, psychologists, psychiatrists, professional counselors, and social workers, and those performing services under their supervision), when acting in that professional role in the provision of services to a patient (“health care provider”), (2) any University employee providing administrative, operational, and/or related support to such health care providers in the performance of such services; and (3) the University Ombudsperson or the UAB Medicine Provider Health Officer.
+Confidential Employees may not report any information about an incident to the Title IX Coordinator without obtaining written permission to do so by the person who disclosed the information.
+Confidential Employees may have reporting obligations under state or federal law.
+For instance, healthcare providers are required to notify law enforcement when a victim seeks treatment for injuries related to a violent crime.
+Similarly, all University employees are required to notify law enforcement when they receive a report of sexual abuse of a minor.

 Deputy Title IX Coordinators: The University has designated Deputy Title IX Coordinators who are trained to work with the Title IX Coordinator in assisting students and employees with concerns, Reports, and/or Formal Complaints of Prohibited Conduct, and directing them to needed resources.
-They notify the Title IX Coordinator of all concerns, Reports, and/or Formal Complaints of Prohibited Conduct they receive, and work closely with the Title IX Coordinator in investigating and promptly responding to all such concerns, Reports, and/or Formal Complaints.
-The Deputy Title IX Coordinators assist with identifying and providing Supportive Measures that a party may need during the investigation of a Report or Formal
+They notify the Title IX Coordinator of all concerns, Reports, and/or Formal Complaints of Prohibited Conduct they receive and work closely with the Title IX Coordinator in investigating and promptly responding to all such concerns, Reports, and/or Formal Complaints.
+The Deputy Title IX Coordinators assist with identifying and providing Supportive Measures that a party may need during the investigation of a Report or Formal Complaint.
+The Deputy Title IX Coordinators may serve as a designee for the Title IX Coordinator in any case where a conflict of interest exists that may prohibit the Title IX Coordinator from providing fair and impartial oversight.

 Preponderance of the Evidence Standard: The standard of proof used to investigate and adjudicate Formal Complaints of Prohibited Conduct.
 This standard requires that “it is more likely than not” that the Prohibited Conduct occurred.

 Report of Prohibited Conduct: An allegation made verbally or in writing by any person alleging Prohibited Conduct against a Respondent.
 The person making a Report of Prohibited Conduct need not be the alleged victim of the Prohibited Conduct.
-Reports may be made anonymously as outlined in Section VI of this Policy.
+Reports may be made anonymously as outlined in Section VII of this Policy.

-Responsible Reporting Officials: Designated employees who are required to notify Title IX Coordinator if, in the course of their employment, they receive a Report of Prohibited Conduct.
+Responsible Reporting Officials: Designated employees who are required to notify the Title IX Coordinator if, in the course of their employment, they receive a Report of Prohibited Conduct.
 Responsible Reporting Officials include the following:

 Responsible Reporting Officials do not have official authority to receive Formal Complaints of Prohibited Conduct or official authority to take corrective action on behalf of the University under this policy.